You have a flat tire, and you jack up the wheel, but it refuses to come off. What could have happened?

 How to remove a stuck wheel or tire

-How do you really remove a stuck wheel or tire on your car?
+How do you remove a stuck wheel or tire on your car?
 Here are a few tips from me which I’m usually using myself.
-Remember to always use safety equipment and get help from a professional mechanic if you are not sure about something.
+Remember always to use safety equipment and get help from a professional mechanic if you are not sure about how to do it.

 Total Time: 10 minutes

-If you are near a service station or a garage, you can use this simple trick to remove a wheel stuck in your car.
-While the car is on the car lift/floor jack, loosen the nuts but not remove them completely.
+If you are near a service station or a garage, you can use this simple trick to remove a wheel stuck on your car.
+Loosen the wheel nuts but not remove them altogether.
 Lower the car and drive a few feet forward and backward.
 Repeat this process on level ground.
 Jack up the car and remove the nuts.

-After spraying the studs, do the same in the area where the wheel intersects with the center hub.
-Give the spray ingredients around 15 minutes, and then try to get the wheel loose again by giving it a slight punch or kick.
+After spraying the studs, do the same in the area where the wheel intersects with the central hub.
+Give the spray around 15 minutes, and then try to get the wheel loose again by giving it a slight punch or kick.

-After jacking off the tire, remove the bolts except one.
+After jacking up the car, remove all wheel bolts or nuts except one.
 Use your foot to hit the tire while it is off the ground.
 Check so your car is standing on the jack stands safely.
-Rotate the wheel and hit it with a kick.
-With continuous effort, the wheel should separate from the hub and you can then comfortably remove it after unscrewing the last bolt.
+Rotate the wheel and hit it with a kick again.
+With continuous effort, the wheel should separate from the hub, and you can then comfortably remove it after unscrewing the last bolt.

 This method of removing a wheel stuck on the car is better than using a hammer to hit the stuck wheel.
 The force from a hammer will destroy the wheel rim and bolts.
 Once you have removed your tire, use some sandpaper to remove any rust on the hub.
 The next time you re-install the wheel, apply some anti-seize.

 While this technique is not safe, you can try it out when you have run out of options with a wheel stuck on the car.
-The first stage is to jack up the car and strategically place the jack stands near the tires.
+The first stage is to jack up the car.
 Before proceeding, ensure that the car is secure on the jack stands.
 Find lumber measuring 2X4 inches and place it in the space between wheel and tire.

-Identify a heavy duty hammer and then get under the car.
+Identify a heavy-duty hammer and then get under the car.
 Place the lumber across the wheel and tire and use your hammer to hit the lumber.
-This will free up the wheel and enable you to carefully remove it from the hub.
-You need to note that this method can be dangerous because you are under the car – should your jack stands fail, the car will collapse on you, causing instant death.
+This will free up the wheel and enable you to remove it from the hub carefully.
+You need to note this method can be dangerous because you are under the car.
+If your jack stands fail, the car will collapse on you, causing instant death.
 You also need to be beefy to operate the hammer.

 If you have tried all the techniques mentioned above and your wheel is still stuck, you may be forced to take it to a tire service station.
-This is better than hitting the wheel with a hammer and destroying your bolts and hub.
-Just be honest and tell them that the wheel is stuck before they give you a price for the job.
+This is better than hitting the wheel with a hammer and destroying your bolts, hub, and rims.
+Just be honest and tell them that the wheel is stuck before giving you a price for the job.

 Having a wheel stuck on the tire is not a pleasant affair – especially when you are in a hurry.
 The main cause of a wheel stuck on the tire is when corrosion forms in the area between the rim and hub.
 This corrosive element acts like strong glue and can cause problems removing the wheel from the hub.

 There have been various solutions proposed to remove the tire, each with its set of pros and cons.
-The easiest of the techniques is to find a dry lubricant and spray it into the spaces in the wheel.
+The easiest technique is to find a lubricant and spray it into the spaces in the wheel.
 This lubricant is effective in dissolving the rust formed.
 You can also jack up the car and leave one bolt still on the wheel.

 Use your leg to hit the wheel until it loosens.
 Some people use a heavy hammer or torch to dislodge a stuck tire, but this can cause damage to the rims.
 It also requires some muscle.